isomorphic-software/smartclient-docs/classes/DiscoverTreeSettings.md

 For string leaf nodes (if allowed), the name of the property to store the string under in the auto-created object

 **Flags**: IRW

 ---
-## Attr: DiscoverTreeSettings.scanMode

-### Description
-Determines how to scan for the [Tree.childrenProperty](Tree.md#attr-treechildrenproperty)

-**Flags**: IRW

----
-## Attr: DiscoverTreeSettings.childrenMode

-### Description
-When heuristically finding a property that appears to contain child objects, the childrenMode determines how to chose the property that appears to contain child objects

-**Flags**: IR

----
 ## Attr: DiscoverTreeSettings.newChildrenProperty